TRaSH-Guides/Guides/docs/Radarr/V3/Collection-of-Custom-Formats-for-RadarrV3.md

 - 720/1080p => x264
 - 2160p/4k => x265

+> If you want to make use of the Golden Rule you could make use of the following Custom Format [720/1080p no x265](#7201080p-no-x265)

 ### Some extra info about 4K/X265

 [4k, transcoding, and you - aka the rules of 4k - a FAQ](https://forums.plex.tv/t/plex-4k-transcoding-and-you-aka-the-rules-of-4k-a-faq/378203) - Plex.tv